Furniture And Upholstery

 Piano Cleaning

-Generally, you should treat pianos with standard wood finished as you would any wood.
+Generally, pianos with standard wood finishes should be treated like any other wood.
 Many pianos, however, have high-gloss finishes, which are sealed at furniture factories to protect the wood.

-Keep dust out of piano keys by closing the cover after use.
-Clean the keys occasionally by rubbing them lightly with a little toothpaste on a cloth.
+Occasionally, clean the keys by rubbing them lightly with toothpaste on a cloth.
 Then wipe off with a damp cloth and dry.

 You Might Like These: